-If you're selling a home that has flooded, how much detail should you be giving potential buyers, and what can you do to make it less likely to affect a sale?
+If you're selling a home that has flooded in the past, how much detail do you need to give to potential buyers?
+What can you do to reduce the impact of the historic flooding on your sale?

 What counts as a ‘flood’?